khandrew221/Data-Portfolio-SQL-.NET-Azure/README.md

 # Data Analysis Portfolio: SQL, C# .NET, Azure

 This portfolio demonstrates simple projects that use a .NET framework and C# code to connect to and query Azure SQL databases.
+Screenshots of outputs are included in .png files.

 ## AzureSQLTest.cs